 In many cases, the final years of high school are about getting the best marks you can so that you can reach your goal ATAR.
 However, in medical school, the focus is on doing the best that you can and making sure you pass.

-Remember that academics aren’t everything!
-Once you're in your medical degree, you're already on track to being a doctor.
-And remember, in medicine, your interpersonal skills are just as important, if not more important, than your academics!
+Academics aren’t everything!
+Your interpersonal skills are just as important, if not more important, than your academics.

 Should I be aiming for top marks in medical school?